Toric Sylvester forms: Application to toric elimination matrices

-As illustrated in the above Example \ref{example:h2}, the construction of the elimination matrices $\mathbb{H}_\alpha$ requires the computation of the support of the local cohomology module $H^i_{\mathfrak{b}}(R)$ over the toric variety $X_{\Sigma}$; see \cite{altmann2018immaculate} for some interesting results, specially when $\Sigma$ splits or the rank of $\Pic(X_{\Sigma})$ is $2$ or $3$, and also \cite{eisenbud2000cohomology,botbol2011implicit}.
-However, none of these references covers the case of a general smooth projective variety.
-The next result provides settings for which these computations can be avoided.
+As illustrated in Example \ref{example:h2}, the construction of elimination matrices $\mathbb{H}_\alpha$ requires the computation of the support of the local cohomology modules $H^i_{\mathfrak{b}}(R)$.
+This task can be delicate, although several results are known; \lb{for instance, see \cite{altmann2018immaculate} for the cases where the fan $\Sigma$ splits or the rank of $\Pic(X_{\Sigma})$ is $2$ or $3$, or see also \cite{eisenbud2000cohomology,botbol2011implicit}}.
+In order to avoid such computations, the next result yields some sufficient conditions to get hybrid elimination matrices.